Create Accountable & Responsible Employees

 The third aspect of accountability is attention which essentially means that they should be thinking about the functions they are accountable for – frequently enough – to know what’s happening.
 “I didn’t know” is simply not a valid excuse.

 Most of us let our minds drift.
 It’s possible to snap them back to attention.
 Time and time again the level of performance is determined by what’s in a person’s train of thought.
 Be clear that habits of thinking are part of accountability.
-Review this during you answerable meetings.
+Review this during your answerable meetings.

 Meta-cognition is thinking about your own thinking.
-It’s a learned ability, but at the same time it is fairly uncommon.
+It’s a learned ability, but at the same time, it is fairly uncommon.
 It’s something you can train people to become more fluent with it.
 Explain then follow up with frequent questions until they get it.
 “When you first started the task, what were you thinking about?”
 Or try this one.
 “What do you think about when problem A happens?”
 You should be able to easily create a list of up to effective questions.

 There are many good thinking questions that you can develop and put into a training format to be replicated with future hires.
-Each time you’ll also learn something new so think of it like an inventory of questions to be maintained.
+Each time you’ll also learn something new so think of it as an inventory of questions to be maintained.

-One person can be both the accountable and responsible employee for the same function.
+One person can be both accountable and responsible for the same function.
 This is often the case in small companies, but it doesn’t mean that they should get a pass on understanding the different meanings of the words.

 They should still know how they are expected to be accountable and responsible.
 It’s still important to document the systems and standards in case the company grows or the current person moves up or on.